Stapelzeiger/adcs/Readme.md

 There are unit tests for all the essential components.
 To run the unit tests simply run the matlab command ```runtests```.

+## run the simulation with visualization

+just run the script `visualization.m` in matlab